Skip to main content

 • Taking pride in the achievements and life satisfaction of your brother or sister

-• Finding enjoyment in your brother or sister’s unique personality
+• Enjoying your brother or sister’s unique personality

-• Unconditional love from your brother or sister
+• Feeling loved by your brother or sister

 Images shows a row of wooden pins.
 A blue pin stands on a platform above the rest, with strong arms, a cape and a tie